A Primer on Building Climate Zones in Canada

 Energy Star Windows

 The original Energy Star for Windows map showed the 4 HDD zones from Environment Canada, but this was changed to 3 zones, collapsing ‘Zone D’ (purple in Figure 1) and ‘Zone C’ (blue in Figure 1) into one zone.
 And, the zones were changed from letters to numbers.
-So: Energy Star Windows are now rated for Zone 1, 2, and/or 3 in Canada, as shown in Figure 2.
+So: Energy Star Windows were rated for Zone 1, 2, and/or 3 in Canada.
+But then, there was a lot of confusion and complication about what windows got shipped where with which labels, so Natural Resources Canada changed again so that there’s one Energy Star label for windows in Canada.
+Each label is printed with detailed specifications showing performance levels for a specific window.

 Figure 2: